jnsebgosselin/gwhat/docs/manage_data.rst

 Importing Data
 -----------------------------------------------

-The tools for downloading and filling the gaps in daily weather records (see in :numref:`chap_dwnld_weather` and :numref:`chap_gapfilling_weather_data`) work directly from csv files to load and save the input and output data.
-This is practical because it allowed using GWHAT more easily to generate gapless daily weather datasets for any projects, even those not implying the assessment of groundwater recharge.

-The tools to plot and analyze groundwater well hydrograph, however, requires to import the water level and weather data into the project.
-This is done for water level and weather datasets by clicking on the corresponding
-|icon_open_project| icon located in the right side panel of the tab
+Before groundwater well hydrographs can be plotted or analyzed in GWHAT, time series of groundwater level and weather data must be imported into the currently opened project.
+This is done for water level and weather datasets by clicking on their corresponding |icon_open_project| icon located in the right side panel of the main window, under the tab :guilabel:`Plot Hydrograph` or :guilabel:`Analyze Hydrograph`.
-:guilabel:`Plot Hydrograph`.

-This opens a dialog window that allow to select a valid water level or weather data file as shown in :numref:`scs_new_water_level_dataset_dialog`.
-Data can be selected by clicking on the |icon_folder| icon.
-Once the file is opened in the dialog, the information relative to the climate of piezometric station will be displayed in the dialog and a name for the dataset will be proposed next to the :guilabel:`Dataset name` label.
+Clicking on either of the |icon_open_project| icons opens a dialog window where a valid water level or weather datafile can be selected by clicking on the |icon_folder| icon (see :numref:`scs_new_water_level_dataset_dialog`).

+After a valid file has been selected, the information relative to the climate or piezometric station will be displayed in the dialog and a name for the dataset will be proposed next to the :guilabel:`Dataset name` label.
 Once the information relative to the station and dataset name are correct, the dataset can be imported in the project by clicking on the button :guilabel:`Ok`